-Sometimes you might want to ensure that your in stock products are always above products that are out of stock in your search results.
+Sometimes you might want to ensure that your in stock products are always displayed above products that are out of stock in your search results.

-How to rank in stock items first
+How to rank in-stock items first

 Once this is done we will make in_stock your top ranking criteria and set is as descending: